protocol-fuzzing/stateful-fuzzing/README.md

 docker build -t profuzz-[SUT] . -f Dockerfile
 ```

-2.4.
-Run the fuzzing
+2.4 Fuzz

-Use the script of ProFuzzBench to run the fuzzing, for example:
+Use the script of ProFuzzBench to fuzz, for example:
 ```sh
 cd profuzzbench
 source profuzz-init.sh